Menu

 Q: Can I use my card to withdraw money from a cash machine?

 Yes you can use your marbles card anywhere where the Mastercard symbol is displayed.
-There is a cash advance fee of 3% (minimum £3) for using your card to withdraw cash.
+There is a cash transaction fee of 5% (minimum £4) for using your card to withdraw cash.

 Q: If I use my card to withdraw cash, will I be charged for this?

-There is a cash advance fee of 3% (minimum £3) for using your card to withdraw cash.
+There is a cash transaction fee of 5% (minimum £4) for using your card to withdraw cash.
 Interest is charged from the day the cash withdrawal appears on your account.
 The fee is charged on the day of the transaction.

 Q: Is there a limit to the amount of cash I can withdraw?